How to Effectively Conduct the Sales Onboarding Process

 Studies have shown that organizations with ongoing training programs are likely to perform better than those that don’t.

-For sales reps to close more deals, they need to master the skills of asking the right questions and understanding the prospect’s problems.
+For sales reps to close more deals, they need to master the skills of asking the right sales questions and understanding the prospect’s problems.

 This, of course, comes with experience.
 However, by providing continuous training on how the company’s products work or how they can solve a prospect’s problem, you can enhance their effectiveness.